facebookresearch/LAMA/README.md

 ## Reference:

-The LAMA probe is described in the following paper:
+The LAMA probe is described in the following papers:

 ```bibtex
 @inproceedings{petroni2019language,